ropitz/sparc_teaching/Malthi_QuickTroubleshooting.md

 The following provides a quick reference for common issues encountered during these exercises.

 ## Exercise 1
+### I've tried segmenting a cloud, but nothing seems to be happening?
+Make sure that you have the correct cloud selected/highlighted in the 'DB Tree', then try segmenting the point cloud again.

 ### CANUPO doesn’t seem to be classifying the vegetation correctly – how can I increase its accuracy?
 Because CANUPO is a machine learning algorithm, it may need more samples to correctly differentiate between stone and vegetation.
 Try adding more samples from different parts of your segmented dataset.